Helena Fang

-I mainly work on epistemology and philosophy of language.
+I mainly work on epistemology and philosophy of language, with interests in metaphysics, decision theory, and philosophical logic.

 Before MIT, I studied philosophy and mathematics at Tufts University.
 Before that I was born and raised in Beijing, China.